-Today, indoor cushions are made the same way outdoor cushions are made except that synthetic materials are used for the outdoor cushions and cotton based materials are used for indoor cushions.
-Tufted cushions typically are filled with spun polyester fiber and foam cushions are filled with once piece of solid foam usually with a thin Dacron wrap to promote softness and shape.
+Today, indoor cushions are made the same as outdoor cushions, except that synthetic materials are used for outdoor cushions, and cotton-based materials are used for indoor cushions.
+Tufted cushions typically are filled with spun polyester fiber, and foam cushions are filled with one piece of solid foam, usually with a thin Dacron wrap to promote softness and shape.

-Cushions made with indoor fabric are soft comfortable and great to use indoors.
-They wear well and there is a wide selection of colors and patterns for most all applications.
-One big benefit of indoor cotton fabric is that there are a number of traditional older patters available that can’t be found in other fabric lines.
+Cushions made with indoor fabric are soft, comfortable, and great to use indoors.
+They wear well, and there is a wide selection of colors and patterns for almost all applications.
+One big benefit of indoor cotton fabric is that several traditional older patterns are available that can’t be found in other fabric lines.

 What Makes It Indoor Fabric?

-Indoor cushion fabric is cotton or organic fiber based.
+The indoor cushion fabric is cotton or organic fiber-based.
 It can have certain percentages of synthetic yarn as part of its composition.
-But if it has cotton or other organic fibers in it, then it most probably would be considered indoor fabric.
-There are several factors that contribute to why indoor fabric should only be used for indoors.
+But if it has a cotton or other organic fibers, it would probably be considered indoor fabric.
+Several factors contribute to why indoor fabric should only be used indoors.
 They are:

-Cotton can be affected by moisture so it must be used in dry place
+Cotton can be affected by moisture, so it must be used in a dry place

 Mold and mildew grow easily on organic material outdoors